Ark1409/Polinux/README.md

 Extendable, configurable HTTP web server coded from scratch

 Implemented features include:
-- **Text File Retrieval**: Serve static text files from the file system, with URLs mapped to the directory hierarchy.
+- **Simple File Retrieval**: Serve static text files from the file system, with URLs mapped to the directory hierarchy.

 - **HTTP/HTTPS Support**: Configurable to run on both HTTP and HTTPS, with simple SSL/TLS integration for secure communication.